-Between 4-6 months of age, your little one may be ready to take the next step if she can sit up in a high chair, show interest in food, hold up her head, seem hungry after the normal feeding schedule (8-10 feedings, or 40 ounces of formula) and move her tongue back and forth.
+Between 4-6 months of age, your little one may be ready to take the next step if she can sit up with some support, show interest in food, hold up her head, seem hungry after the normal feeding schedule (8-10 feedings, or 40 ounces of formula) and move her tongue back and forth.
 Just remember — there’s no rush to starting solid foods.

-3. Start “meals” with breast milk or formula, since they’re nutritionally superior to solids.
+Start “meals” with breast milk or formula, since they’re nutritionally superior to solids.
+We want to make sure baby is getting that complete nutrition and not filling up on solids quite yet.

 6-8 MONTHS is the time to start introducing more protein foods — pureed meats (i.e., chicken, beef), tofu, beans, and legumes (black beans, edamame, chickpeas, lentils).
 At this stage, most babies will eat pureed foods over the course of 2-3 meals per day, including cereal, fruit, vegetables, and a small amount of protein foods.